vijayvat/cloudpie_docs/docs/cloud-credentials-delete.md

 Learn how to safely remove cloud credentials from your CloudPie project.

 ## Prerequisites
-- User with roles that has permissions to Delete Cloud Credentials
+- User with roles to Delete Cloud Credentials
 - The credential is not in use by active deployments

 ## Deleting a Credential